What Are Black Triangles?

 - HSA/FSA: Pre-tax dollars cut your effective cost by 20-30%.

-- In-house payment plans: For larger cases, we can split payments across visits.
+- In-house payment plans: For larger cases, payments can be split across visits.

 FAQs About Black Triangles